lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   example, a CA may shorten the validity period requested).
-Note that policy may dictate that the CA must not publish or otherwise distribute the certificate until the requesting entity has reviewed and accepted the newly-created certificate (typically through use of the certConf message).
+Note that policy may dictate that the CA must not publish or otherwise distribute the certificate until the requesting entity has reviewed and accepted the newly-created certificate or the indirect POP is completed (typically through use of the certConf message).
+In case of publication of the certificate or a precertificate in a Certificate Transparency log {{RFC9162}}, the certificate must be revoked if it was not accepted or the indirect POP could not be completed.

 1. A graceful, scheduled change-over from one non-compromised CA key pair to the next (CA key update) must be supported (note